Top hybrid work trend stats from global companies for 2022

 • 26% of employees said they missed meeting their teams face-to-face when asked about why they like going to the office

-According to our research, the majority of companies surveyed have switched to a hybrid working model as a direct result of the coronavirus pandemic.
+According to our research, the majority of companies surveyed have switched to a hybrid working model.
 In fact, 76% of respondents have confirmed a shift to hybrid work in their companies.

 • Only 11% will go back to the office full-time.